chef/chef-web-docs/chef_master/source/ctl_delivery_server.rst

 .. code-block:: none

-   $ delivery-ctl install-runner FQDN USERNAME [options]
+   $ automate-ctl install-runner FQDN USERNAME [options]

      Arguments:
        FQDN       Fully qualified domain name of the remote host that will be configured into a runner